daniel-dara/ASPComment/README.md

 # Commands

-The default keymappings can be viewed by selecting Preferences > Package Settings > ASPComment > Key Bindings - Default from the SublimeText toolmenu.
-Changes to the keyboard shortcuts should be added to the correspondign Key Bindings - User file to override the default mappings rather than erase them.
+The default keymappings can be viewed by selecting <code>Preferences > Package Settings > ASPComment > Key Bindings - Default</code> from the SublimeText toolmenu.
+Changes to the keyboard shortcuts should be added to the corresponding "Key Bindings - User" file to override the default mappings rather than erase them.

-Note: For all commands, if no selection is made, the action is applied to the line the cursor is currently on.
+<b>Note:</b> By default, if no selection is made, any performed action is applied to the line the cursor is currently on.

 ## Add Comment